 Welcome and Orientation

-Upon arrival you’ll take part in a three day CISabroad orientation program in Wellington, then a shorter one hosted by the university in Dunedin.
+Upon arrival you’ll be picked up from the airport, brought to your accommodation and begin your two day orientation in your new home of Dunedin, New Zealand with our onsite staff.
 You’ll learn the “do’s and don’ts” of living in Dunedin, New Zealand.
 Where to go out, how to stay safe, getting around, best places to buy food are just a few of questions that will be answered.
 You’ll also learn some helpful Kiwi and Maori sayings and gain some insights into NZ culture.
-As we know students love food, we will also host you to a yummy welcome meal showcasing modern Asian food that Wellington is known for.

 Farewell and Re-entry Program